awslabs/graphstorm/docs/source/scale/sagemaker.rst

 * The launch commands are under the ``graphstorm/sagemaker`` folder, and
 * Users need to provide AWS service-related information in the command.
-* All paths for saving models, embeddings, and prediction results should be an S3 location specified through the ``--model-artifact-s3`` argument.
+* All paths for saving models, embeddings, and prediction results should be an S3 locations specified through the ``--model-artifact-s3`` argument.

 Users can use the following commands to launch a GraphStorm Link Prediction training job with the OGB-MAG graph.